wssbck/chillout-data-engineerin/iceberg/README.md

 # Apache Iceberg

-This repository contains Docker environment with notebooks demonstrating how to work with Apache Iceberg tables.
-It spawns the following services:
+This repository contains a Docker Compose stack with notebooks demonstrating how to work with Apache Iceberg tables on top of AWS S3.
+It spawns following services:

-- a Jupyter notebook environment that includes, among others, pyspark
+- a Jupyter notebook environment that includes PySpark, Polars and DuckDB (https://jupyter.org/)
 - a single-node Trino cluster (https://trino.io/)
 - an instance of Nessie catalog (https://projectnessie.org/)
-- a MinIO storage service, compatible with AWS S3 and used as the underlying storage
+- a MinIO storage service, compatible with AWS S3 and used as the underlying storage (https://min.io/)

 ### Requirements